Blackcurrants Are So Hot Right NowPosted by Danica Lo via foodandwine.com

 Well.
 That’s all about to change.

-According to a recent report in Atlas Obscura, blackcurrant farming is on the up-and-up in this country—and a comeback is “well underway.”
+According to a recent report in Atlas Obscura, blackcurrant farming is on the up-and-up in this country-and a comeback is “well underway.”
 Recently, growers such as Blue Fruit Farm have sold berries to distilleries, breweries, ice creameries, and jam-makers.
-And CurrantC, a 10,000-bush-strong farm in upstate New York run by horticulturalist Greg Quinn who spent 20+ years teaching at the New York Botanical Gardens, has grown its direct-to-consumer business by leaps and bounds over the past 13 years—while also working with restaurants, such as Michelin-star Meadowsweet.
+Apparently they are using indoor vertical farming equipment for lighting to help improve the growing conditions for the blackcurrants.
+CurrantC, a 10,000-bush-strong farm in upstate New York run by horticulturalist Greg Quinn who spent 20+ years teaching at the New York Botanical Gardens, has grown its direct-to-consumer business by leaps and bounds over the past 13 years-while also working with restaurants, such as Michelin-star Meadowsweet.

 The berries’ flavor, which is simultaneously rich, sweet, and tart, leaves plenty of opportunity for use-from traditional desserts, like this Jacques Pepin summer fruit soup which is poached in a blackcurrant liqueur broth, and the Great British Bake Off‘s Paul Hollywood’s black currant and liquorice Swiss roll, to gorgeous late-summer mocktails (this Jamie Oliver blackcurrant punch is made with lush coconut milk and refreshing mint leaves).
 Blackcurrant can even be made into a sauce-think: like cranberry sauce-to serve alongside poultry.

 As for blackcurrants’ nutritional value?
 Well, that’s off the chart.
 Blackcurrants are a rich source of vitamin C and potassium, as well as containing a spectrum of B-vitamins (B1, B5, B6) and twice as many antioxidants per serving as blueberries.